-This is an in-depth review of the Sony WH-H900N Bluetooth Noise-Canceling Headphones and comparison to the more expensive Sony WH-1000XM2.
+This is an in-depth review of the Sony WH-H900N Bluetooth Noise-Canceling Headphones, and a comparison of that headset to the more expensive Sony WH-1000XM2.

 Sony WH-H900N Review